Now Available in 46 StatesView Opportunities

 Why do I have to pay a transaction fee if I pay with Credit Card or PayPal?

 Our goal is to make horse ownership affordable for everyone.
-Rather than build the 3.5% transaction fee into our price, we’d like to give customers the option to avoid those fees by using less expensive options like the Invoice Me feature.
+Rather than build the 3.5% transaction fee into our price, we’d like to give customers the option to avoid those fees by using a less expensive payment option like an ACH.